sourcegraph/about/handbook/product/onboarding/tech-writer-onboarding.md

 ### Local environment —  Windows {#local-environment-windows}

 This process will be more complicated since our system does not support Windows at a local dev environment.
-Follow these steps, and get in touch with either **@dave** or **@gonza** if you have issues, since they also use a PC.
+Follow these steps, and get in touch with the distribution team if you have issues, (a few team members) also use a PC.

 1. Make sure you have Windows 10 Pro
 Check your version using **Windows key** > **Settings** > **About**
-1. Install [Chocolatey](https://chocolatey.org/install) (**@bunny**’s recommendation).
+1. Install [Chocolatey](https://chocolatey.org/install).
 Once it’s done, [search](https://chocolatey.org/packages/) for Go and Yarn and enter the commands to install.
 Or just install each individually (see below)
 1. Download WSL (Windows Subsystem for Linux) from the [Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab)
 1. Follow the instructions in the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install WSL, update to WSL 2, and install a Linux distribution.